About this module

 This module automatically compiles SASS / SCSS files on your Drupal website.
 It makes it really easy for you to leverage the power of the advanced CSS syntax that is SASS without you having to worry about parsing or caching of your .scss or .sass stylesheets.
 The module also includes support for Compass, Bootstrap, and Foundation.

-An introduction the SASS language, it's features, and a few useful extensions.
-Designed to be given as a spoken presentation, but serves well as a primer on SASS.
+An introduction the SCSS and SASS language, it's features, and a few useful extensions.
+Designed to be given as a spoken presentation, but serves well as a primer on SCSS and SASS.

 This document covers the installation process and configuration process of Sassy, Prepro, and PHPSass.
 It also covers how to add a sass/scss file (exactly the same way as regular css files), what errors look like.
 It goes on to describe how the stack works, and the APIs of Prepro and Sassy with real-world examples.